nsoft/ns-login/admin/README.md

 A Basic User Administration application written using Angular2/Angular CLI.

+Note that this really only enables viewing of users and assigning roles and permissions.
+Adding users is not possible, and will likely never be added because that's likely to be business specific.
+The tables are presently not paginated, but that might be added in the future.

 To make this play nice with the J2EE packaging structure, index.html is a generated file and all work should be done in wip.html.
 The gradle build target has been configured to also run `ng build` and copy the generated wip.html to index.html for the war file build.
 The idea